dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  You should start with an assumption that you, as an entrepreneur, are wrong.
-Your goal is to be less wrong.
+  There is something terribly morbid in the modern sympathy with pain.
+One should sympathise with the colour, the beauty, the joy of life.
+The less said about life's sores the better.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
-## 🌟 Experiences (1281 days)
+## 🌟 Experiences (1282 days)

 ### 🧮 Programming languages